-1. Remember that progress in character growth takes time, practice and patience!
+1. Us to remember that progress in character growth takes time, practice, and patience!

-2. Begin and end the day in prayer over the triumphs and successes.
+2. We need to begin and end the day in prayer over the triumphs and successes.

 1. Memorize Scripture about kindness – display and use them when you discuss kindness with your children.

 2. Read stories to show powerful lessons about kindness.

 4. Practice kindness in small ways.
 Talk through what kindness would look like in different situations, look for ways to be kind to family members, pray together, find ways to volunteer and serve others.

 5. Count the kindness that you see around you by making a kindness graph.